 Herpes Simplex virus (HSV) is a common viral infection of the skin and mucous membranes.
 It causes small blisters with red inflammation on the skin.
 Once infected, HSV will settle in the body’s nervous system and it may be reactivated at variable intervals to produce blisters at the same location.
 This infection responds well to prescriptive anti-viral medication.

-Shingles, also known as Herpes Zoster, is a painful blistering rash caused by varicella zoster virus (VZV), the same virus that causes chickenpox.
+Shingles, also known as Herpes Zoster, is a painful blistering rash caused by the varicella-zoster virus (VZV), the same virus that causes chickenpox.
 After the chickenpox is cleared, the virus remains dormant in the body’s nervous system.
-During shingles attack, the virus is reactivated and it travels along the nerve.
+During the shingles attack, the virus is reactivated and it travels along the nerve.
 It usually affects only one side of the face or body, appearing as a band of blisters following the path of the nerve.
-Shingles is more common in elderly patients and people who are weakened by medical treatment or disease.
+Shingles are more common in elderly patients and people who are weakened by medical treatment or disease.
 Early treatment with prescriptive anti-viral medication is important.
 This will minimize the nerve damage and the complication of suffering for nerve pain in the long run.
 To prevent shingles, a vaccine is now available for people above 50 years of age.

 They often occur in young children, especially among siblings.
 Molluscum can also be sexually transmitted if growths are present in the genital area.

 The infection will eventually resolve on its own without leaving a scar.
 Therefore, it is an option, especially with young children, not to treat, and to wait for the growths to go away on their own.
-Parents must be warned that because the growths can easily spread from one area of the skin to anther, some growths may appear as others are going away.
+Parents must be warned that because the growths can easily spread from one area of the skin to another, some growths may appear as others are going away.
 It may take six months to five years for all of the skin growths to go away.
 Treatment options include topical creams, needle pricking and cryotherapy.

 Unlike impetigo, cellulitis is a deeper infection of the skin usually caused by the same bacteria.
 Cellulitis usually appears as an area of redness, swelling and tenderness and may be associated with fever when it is more severe and extensive.
 It can occur in people of any age, but it is more common in the elderly and in patients with diabetes mellitus.
 Cellulitis is treated with oral or intravenous antibiotics.